 Here are some financial trends that may impact your retirement income:

-There is not just one way to create adequate retirement income.
-Especially now, what with the proliferation of tools and financial education available due to the Internet.
-There are many ways to create retirement income that have now been unlocked.
+There is not just one way to create adequate retirement income, especially now.
+There are myriad tools and financial education available online.
+And, many ways to create retirement income have been unlocked.